 Bilateral development cooperation currently focuses on three priority areas: decentralisation and responsible governance, the sustainable use of natural resources and rural development.
 In addition, in the health care sector Germany provides financial support to combat maternal and infant mortality.
 Support is also being given to measures designed to address the challenges posed by the influx of refugees from Nigeria and the Central African Republic as well as internally displaced persons.

-In addition, a number of further support measures are being implemented in conjunction with regional organisations based in Yaoundé.
+A number of further support measures continue to be implemented in conjunction with regional organisations based in Yaoundé.
 These include support of the Central African Forests Commission (COMIFAC) and cooperation with the Central African Economic and Monetary Community (CEMAC), particularly in the fight against HIV/AIDs and previously little-studied tropical diseases.

 The Civil Peace Service (CPS), which commenced work in Cameroon in 2010, currently has around 15 seconded experts working in the country.